Mukhtiyar

-Meaning
+The Mukhtiyar (मुख्तियार) was a powerful office in the 19th-century Kingdom of Nepal, equivalent to a prime minister and second only to the Shah monarchs in authority.
+Serving as the highest executive position from 1804 to 1845, the Mukhtiyar effectively controlled the administration, military, and state affairs on behalf of the monarch.
+A total of seven individuals were appointed to the office during this period, two of whom served two separate terms.
+The office was abolished in 1845 and was succeeded by the office of Prime Minister.

+Etymology

 Mukhtiyar is formed from two words: Mukhya and Akhtiyar.
 Mukhya means Chief and Akhtiyar means Authority.
 Altogether it means the "Executive Head of the State".
-Kumar Pradhan suggests that the word has Persian origin and denotes "competent-to-do" or broadly "Commander-in-Chief".
+Kumar Pradhan suggests that the word has Arabic origin and denotes "competent-to-do" or broadly "Commander-in-Chief".